• Tools

 Input Parameters:

-• CalendarId: The unique identifier of the calendar.
+• CalendarId: the Id of the calendar

-• EventId: The unique identifier of the event.
+• EventId: the Id of the event

 Output: